technicalanxiety/technicalanxiety/src/content/posts/decide-or-drown-pt4.md

 ---
-title: "Decide or Drown - Part 4"
+title: "Decide or Drown - Part 4: Feedback"
 date: 2025-12-09
 description: "The preconditions for good decision-making that most organizations lack - and what to do when you cant build them."
 image: drown-pt4.jpg